Pomors: History

-In the 12th–15th centuries, Pomorye was considered an extensive colony of the Russian city-state of Novgorod.
+From the 12th to the 15th centuries, Pomorye was considered an extensive colony of the Russian city-state of Novgorod.
 By the early 16th century, the annexation of Pomorye by Moscow was completed.
-In the 17th century, in 22 Pomorye districts, the great bulk of the population consisted of free peasants.
+During the 17th century, in 22 Pomorye districts, the great bulk of the population consisted of free peasants.
 A portion of the land belonged to monasteries and to the Stroganov merchants.
 There were no landlords in Pomorye.
 The population of Pomorye districts was engaged in fishing, mica and salt production (Sol'-Kamskay, Sol'- Vychegodskay, Tot'ma, etc.) and other enterprises.